BalzPit/FPS-demo/README.md

 - residual movement when landing
 - crouch
 - weapon recoil effects
-- bullet holes not rotating correctly
 - weapons damaging enemies when on sloped floors

 ----- refactors/reworks -----
+- !!weapon pickup system is terrible!!
 - tidy up playermovement script
-- weapon pickup system is kinda terrible
+- spawn/round system
 - grappling hook
 - granade/weapon ammo UI

 DONE:
 - unified hitmarker system (currently every weapon/ability takes hold of the hitmarker UI element on the playerUI canvas independently, I would like to simply have a general system that shows hitmarkers when player deals damage to anything that takes damage and with any source)